 The CURIE women of tomorrow meet five times annually in a collaborative spirit focusing on professional and personal development.

-Click here to find the full program for the next season 2016/17 of CURIE of Tomorrow.
+Click here to find the full program for this season 2017/18 of CURIE of Tomorrow.

 Meet Jibo.
 The world’s first family robot.

 Pioneer in social robotics, Dr. Cynthia Breazeal, MIT, has developed a friendly, helpful and intelligent robot for family use.
 Mashable wrote: "Jibo isn’t an appliance, it’s a companion, one that can interact and react with its human owners in ways that delight”.
 And YAHOO News reported that: "Jibo’s potential extends far beyond engaging in casual conversation and completing daily tasks”.